littleworks-inc/azure-postgres-flex-inventory/README.md

 - Storage metrics might have slight delays based on Azure metrics availability
 - Script execution time depends on the number of subscriptions and servers

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Authors

-Your Name (@your-github-username)

 ## Acknowledgments

 - Azure CLI documentation